Apraemio/APRA/README.md

 - It is not possible to lock tokens after the *icoTimestamp*
 - Only locker accounts can lock tokens.
 It can be queried (*canLock*) if an address can lock.
 The owner can add (*setAccountAsLocker*) and remove (*removeAccountFromLockers*) addressess from the list that can lock tokens.

+The PRPLock contract (PRPLock.sol) implements PRP locking.

+- Upon entering the PRP users lock their tokens for a one year period.
+A lock is represented by a *Locker* structure that contains the token amount and expiration date.
+Tokens locked for the same address will create a new lock.
+- Locking happens via Locker accounts
+- Tokens can be withdrawn (*withdraw*) after the expiration date.
+- A lock can be broken before expiration in two steps: 1. (*break*) 2. (*confirm*)
+- It is possible to query the locks for a user. *available* has two versions that can be used for the sender or a given address at the current time
+- If an account is compromised it can transfer it's lock to another address (*transfer*)

 ## Roles

 The $APRA contract has the following roles: